A Color Removed

 July 14 - September 30, 2018

-A Color Removed by Michael Rakowitz, is organized by SPACES and The Beamer-Schneider Professorship in Ethics at Case Western Reserve University.
-This program is presented as part of FRONT International, in lead up to its exhibitions An American City: 11 Cultural Exercises, July 14 to September 30, 2018.
+The project is organized by SPACES and presented as part of FRONT International, An American City: 11 Cultural Exercises, taking place July 14 - September 30, 2018.

 More about this project:

 - A Color Removed Collection Sites

 - SPACES Is 40 & Fabulous!

 - Bean Gilsdorf